 Ron Nelson was born and raised in Michigan, graduated from the University of Michigan, moved to South Carolina soon afterward, lived in Charleston for almost twenty years, and later moved to the rural midlands near Columbia.
 He enjoys peace, quiet, solitude, birds, autumn, building fires, walks in the woods with his dog Baxter, high octane fresh ground drip coffee, southern mustard-based barbecue (Maurice’s), Netflix, his Kindle, professional tennis, good conversation, and many styles of music – especially finger-picking solo acoustic guitar.
 From May 2002 until he retired in May 2015, Ron was the I.T.
 Training Coordinator for the Information Technology Department of Richland County Government, teaching employees to effectively use their computers.

-He is the helplessly happy husband of Lucy, the proud father of four fantastic daughters (Julie, Jessica, Emily, and Caroline), the grandfather of eight (Emily, Finn, Max, Henry, Joey, Anneliese, Ben, and Dorsey) so far, and the lucky son of his marvelous mother Hecky, whom he loves, admires, and appreciates every day.
+He is the helplessly happy husband of Lucy, the proud father of four fantastic daughters (Julie, Jessica, Emily, and Caroline), the grandfather of eight (Ellen, Finn, Max, Henry, Joey, Anneliese, Ben, and Dorsey) so far, and the lucky son of his marvelous mother Hecky, whom he loves, admires, and appreciates every day.

-Ron was diagnosed with early stage (PSA=5.8, Gleason=3+3, stage T2a) prostate cancer in October 2010 at age 60, was treated in early 2011 at the University of Florida Proton Therapy Institute in Jacksonville, and wrote a nice little book to share his experience with anyone who might benefit from or enjoy the story.
+Ron was diagnosed with early stage (PSA=5.8, Gleason=3+3, stage T2a) prostate cancer in October 2010 at age 60, was treated in early 2011 at the University of Florida Health Proton Therapy Institute in Jacksonville, and wrote a nice little book to share his experience with anyone who might benefit from or enjoy the story.

 Nelson adds: “Many of my readers are proton therapy alumni like me, who remember that phase of our lives fondly, and enjoy reliving it.
 For most of us, this is a perfect example of making lemonade from lemons.
 We begin with a bit of bad news, and finish with new friends-for-life, fond memories, and a renewed lease on life.
 Ironic, and truly amazing.”